skarinat/lunchAgent/README.md

 Once Gemini generates the data:

+1. If Gemini provides the data in a link, click on the link.
-1. Look for the **Google Sheets icon** or **"Export to Sheets"** button at the top-right of the Gemini response table
+2. If Gemini creates a response table, look for the **Google Sheets icon** or **"Export to Sheets"** button at the top-right of the response table and click it.
-2. Click it — Gemini will create the spreadsheet directly in your Google Drive and open it automatically
+Gemini will create the spreadsheet directly in your Google Drive and open it automatically

 > 💡 **Don't see the Export button?** Click the **3-dot menu (⋮)** on the Gemini response and select **"Export to Google Sheets"**.
 If Gemini shows the data as plain text instead of a table, type `"Show this as a table"` and try the export button again.